 Board Member in Memoriam: Rick Davis

 A founding member of AYCO, Rick’s 30 year career took him to Ringling Brothers Circus, Broadway, DisneyWorld, The White House, and on tours of 15 countries.
 He was the author of 3 books, and conducted circus school residencies for Circus Smirkus.
 He was also the founder of SchoolShows.com, the largest directory of school assembly performers.

 Founder’s Statement: Kevin O’Keefe

 “AYCO started out as a small dream in my heart.
-I knew what I did as the director of Circus Minimus and CircusYoga worked in my communities but longed for connections to others and to see the national landscape of circus.
-An initial query branched out to those I knew, we became a small community of teachers and artists for a few years.
+I knew what I did as the director of Circus Minimus and CircusYoga worked in my communities, but longed for connections to others and to see the national landscape of circus.
+An initial query branched out to those I knew, and we became a small community of teachers and artists for a few years.
 The first festival in 1999 was designed by my wife Erin Maile O’Keefe.
 We floated it on our credit card at Sailor Circus in Sarasota FL.
 Our organization placed itself firmly on the cultural map with our 2nd festival at Circus Juventas in Minnesota.
 Since then we have grown by leaps and bounds by finding strength in diversity and community.
 Even our dreams are not our own in the circus.
 We must share everything.”